J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 This is the order I'd flag them in a real investigation:

 1. **`SetDefaultPolicyVersion` as the event name.** This API call is rare in legitimate workflows.
 Seeing it at all is worth investigating.
-2. **`versionId: v3`.If you've already reviewed the policy's version history, you immediately recognize v3 as the full-admin version.
-This single field tells you the outcome of the action without needing to check anything else.
+2. **`versionId: v3` If you've already reviewed the policy's version history, you immediately recognize v3 as the full admin version.
+This field tells you the outcome of the action without needing to check anything else.
-3. **The user agent literally contains `kali-amd64`.** In a real environment, this is about as loud a signal as it gets.
+3. **The user agent contains `kali-amd64`.** In a real environment, this is about as loud a signal as it gets.
 Kali Linux is a giveaway.
 This is easy to miss if you're only skimming event names.
 4. **Source IP correlation.** Matching the source IP against known-good ranges is a standard IR thing, and it's just as relevant in cloud investigations as it is in traditional network forensics.

 ## Takeaways

 - **Old policy versions are a real, underrated attack surface.** IAM policies default to keeping up to five versions, and cleanup isn't automatic.
-A single overlooked permission (`iam:SetDefaultPolicyVersion`) turned a "read-only" identity into a full admin.
+An overlooked permission (`iam:SetDefaultPolicyVersion`) turned a read-only identity into a full admin.
-- **Logging before attacking matters.** Because CloudTrail was already running, this entire chain was fully reconstructable after the fact — exactly the workflow a real detection engineer or IR analyst would rely on.
+- **Logging before attacking matters.** Because CloudTrail was already running, this entire chain was fully reconstructable after the fact.
-- **Small details carry a lot of signal.** The user-agent string alone would be enough to open an investigation in a real SOC.
-Cloud security work has different artifacts than traditional IR, but the instinct and what to look for transfer directly.
+- **Small details carry a lot of signal.** The user-agent string alone would be enough to open an investigation in a real environment.
+Cloud security work has different artifacts than traditional IR, but the instinct and what to look for transfers directly.

 ## Next Up